Simple Dynamics for Plurality Consensus: Lower bounds

-In Subsection \ref{sec::LBM}, we have shown that the $3$-majority protocol takes $\Theta(k \log n)$ time steps w.h.p. to converge in the worst case.
-A natural question is whether by using the $h$-majority protocol, with $h$ slightly larger than $3$, it is possible to significantly speed-up the process.
+In Subsection~\ref{sec::LBM}, we have shown that the $3$-majority protocol takes $\Theta(k \log n)$ rounds w.h.p. to converge in the worst case.
+A natural question is whether by using the $h$-plurality protocol, with $h$ slightly larger than $3$, it is possible to significantly speed-up the process.
 We prove that this is not the case.

 Let us consider a set of $n$ nodes, each node colored with one out of $k$ colors.
-The $h$-majority protocol runs as follows: \begin{quote} \textit{At every time step, every node picks $h$ nodes uniformly at random (including itself and with repetitions) and recolors itself according to the majority of the colors it sees (breaking ties u.a.r.)} \end{quote} Let $j \in [k]$ be an arbitrary color, in the next lemma we prove that, if the number of $j$-colored nodes is smaller than $2 n/k$ and if $k/h = \mathcal{O}(n^{(1-\varepsilon) / 4})$, then the probability that the number of $j$-nodes increases by a factor $(1 + \Theta(h^2 / k))$ is exponentially small.
+The $h$-plurality protocol works as follows: \begin{quote} \textit{At every round, every node picks $h$ nodes uniformly at random (including itself and with repetitions) and recolors itself according to the plurality of the colors it sees (breaking ties u.a.r.)} \end{quote} Let $j \in [k]$ be an arbitrary color, in the next lemma we prove that, if the number of $j$-colored nodes is smaller than $2 n/k$ and if $k/h = \mathcal{O}(n^{(1-\varepsilon) / 4})$, then the probability that the number of $j$-nodes increases by a factor $(1 + h^2 / k)$ is exponentially small.